-This programme can be considered as a valorisation of the geographical mobility as well as cultural exchanges and professional practice in the field of cardiology.
+This programme can be considered as a valorisation of geographical mobility as well as cultural exchanges and professional practice in the field of cardiology.

 Please note the following two rules when applying:

-If in doubt, please contact the EACVI team for cross-verification.
+- If in doubt, please contact the EACVI team for cross-verification.

 Eligible applicants for the Grant are those who are:

 NOTE: Applicants who are in doubt about their eligibility are advised to contact the EACVI prior to submitting an application.
 Applicants are advised to read the explanatory notes carefully before submitting an application.

 The Grant may be held for a period of 3 to 6 months.
 The recommended training period is 6 months.
-Applications for training periods shorter than 3 monthswill not be accepted.
+Applications for training periods shorter than 3 months will not be accepted.

 The training period must start after completion of the whole application process (after receiving formal confirmation from the EACVI) and before the end of the calendar year of the programme.
 Any extensions of the training period beyond the recommended 6 month period should be agreed with the host institution, provided the extra costs can be covered from other sources (e.g. candidate's institution, personal funds, industry etc).
 The potential extra costs should not come from other ESC or EACVI grants.

-EACVI Training Grant recipients will receive a sum of 1,500 Euros per month for their daily subsistence.
+EACVI Training Grant recipients will receive a sum of €2,000 per month for their daily subsistence.
 An agreement will be signed between the Host Institution and the Grant recipient.

-If for any reason the Grant recipient has to stop his/her training period, the refund of the Grant may be required pro rata.
+If for any reason the Grant recipient has to stop his/her training period, the refund of the Grant may be required pro-rata.

-For host centres offering a dedicated training programme, the EACVI will provide 500 Euros per month and per trainee to cover the institutional costs (workplace arrangements, informatics, educational material, teaching and support).
+Host centres will receive a sum of €500 per month and per trainee to cover the institutional costs (workplace arrangements, informatics, educational material, teaching and support).